SophieNi/ATTESSA/README.md

 # ATTESSA
-Auto Trader with Time Series and Sentimental Analysis
+Auto Trader with Time Series and Sentiment Analysis